oyz13085/kitahack-prototype/README.md

 This project was built specifically for the Google Developer Group KitaHack 2026.
 At this time, it is a closed-source prototype for hackathon judging purposes.

 If you are an insurance provider, healthcare regulator, or open-source contributor interested in the B2B API development of MedScan, please reach out to Team W Gaming via our Devpost submission.

----

-Built with 💻 and ☕ by Team W Gaming.